Sanjanadhananjayaa/Intelligent-Apps-Build-your-own-Copilot-Workshop/Labs/lab1.md

          ![](./Media/image-rg-11.png)

-      >**Note**: Kindly record the both deployment name's in notepad you need this values in further tasks.
+      >**Note**: Kindly record the text-embedding-ada-002 model name in notepad you need this values in further tasks.

 1. To obtain the values for **endpoint** and **apiKey** follow the below steps: